Web

 ...

-HTTP: POST
+HTTP: POST Request

-HTTP also defines how web browsers submit information (POST
+HTTP also defines how web browsers submit information (POST):

 When you submit the form on

-it sends a message to cs125-illinois.github.io
+it sends a message to cs125-illinois.github.io that looks like this:

 POST /lecture-webapis-examples/simple.html HTTP/1.1